-This post covers the top 10 things to do in Barcelona in January, including evening, free, as well as family-friendly activities, updated for 2020.
+This post covers the top 10 things to do in Barcelona in January, updated for 2024.

 This top 10 list has concerts, football games, tours, and other fun things to do this month in Barcelona.